SACRED HEART CATHOLIC CHURCH EXETER

 TEA AND COFFEE AFTER SUNDAY MASS

-Tea and Coffee is served after 9:30 Sunday Mass in the lower room - a chance for parishioners to meet socially.
+Tea and Coffee is served after 9:15 Sunday Mass in the lower room - a chance for parishioners to meet socially.
 We use only FAIRTRADE products.
-All profits go to support the work of URAFIKI - a local charity that raises money to support health, education and social projects in Africa.
-The word Urafiki means "friendship" in Kiswahili.
-At the moment we are targeting our fund-raising to finance a young student, Abigail Injairo, through High School in Kenya.
+All profits go to support the work of WAYmakers.
+WAYmakers are aiming to resettle a refugee family in the Parish and need to raise £9000 to support their application to be a Community Sponsor.

 We play a mixture of contemporary and traditional music and meet once a month to practice and plan.
 We welcome parishioners to join us for as much or as little as their time commitments allow.
 We play at other parish celebrations throughout the year; carolling at Tesco's for Cafod is one of our favourite invitations!

 THE 11:15 MASS CHOIR

 The Sunday Masses are supported by two music groups, who join together to lead the music liturgy at major festivals and celebrations.
 At the 11:15 am Mass, the music, accompanied by the organ, tends more toward the traditional and uses music by a wide range of composers, both ancient and modern.
 The group is keen on the reasonable regular use of ancient melodies such as plainsong.